abouchard-ds/QA.d/README.md

 </p>

 QA.d (**Q**uantitative **A**nalysis **d**ataset) is a simple bash script to automatically download historical stock data from [Yahoo!
-Finance](https://login.yahoo.com/config/login?.intl=ca&.lang=en-CA&.src=finance&.done=https%3A%2F%2Fca.finance.yahoo.com%2F)  and format it as CSV file.
+Finance](https://login.yahoo.com/config/login?.intl=ca&.lang=en-CA&.src=finance&.done=https%3A%2F%2Fca.finance.yahoo.com%2F)  and format it as CSV/JSON file.
 It can run as command line or with GUIs options.
 You can configure your dataset (in the extent of what's available on Y!Finance).

 This program was made as *a learning instrument* for bash scripting; dialogs creation with zenity/whiptail; Github, Jekyll and the projet/kanban board functionality.